Lyzev/Schizoid/README.md

 ### GitHub

 To ensure a prompt and effective resolution of bugs or to share your suggestions, please submit them through the [issue tracker](https://github.com/Lyzev/Schizoid/issues) of this repository.
-Kindly utilize the provided templates and make sure to include all relevant details that would help us understand your issue better.
+Kindly use the provided templates and make sure to include all relevant details that would help us understand your issue better.
 Your cooperation is greatly appreciated.